Classic Quiche Lorraine Recipe

 • In a bowl, whisk together the eggs, cream, milk, nutmeg, and a touch of pepper.
 (No extra salt needed if your bacon is already salty.)
 Pour the mixture over the bacon.

-• Bake for 35–40 minutes, or until the top is golden and set.
+• Bake for 35 to 40 minutes, or until the top is golden and set.
 Serve warm or at room temperature with a crisp green salad.

 Notes

-• Freezing: Quiches freeze beautifully!
-Check out all my tips on how to freeze quiche while keeping the texture just right.
+Quiches in general freeze beautifully!
+Check out all my tips on how to best freeze a quiche.

-• Reheating: You can reheat it in the oven, microwave, or air fryer.
+You can reheat a quiche in the oven, partially in microwave, or air fryer.
 Find all my tips on how to reheat quiche without making the crust soggy.

 Nutrition